Chipping Norton: Media

+Local radio stations are BBC Radio Oxford on 95.2 FM, Heart South on 102.6 FM and Witney Radio that broadcast from Witney on 107.4 FM.

+The town is served by these local newspapers: The Oxford Times and the Banbury Guardian.
+There is also a longstanding community newspaper, The Chipping Norton News, which is staffed by a volunteer team and published monthly.

 Chipping Norton set

-Several media, political and show-business acquaintances living near the town, including David Cameron, have been called the "Chipping Norton set".
+Several media, political and show-business acquaintances living near the town, including former British Prime Minister David Cameron, have been called the "Chipping Norton set".

 Members regularly met socially.
 It gained notoriety after the News International phone hacking scandal, which involved several members.
 Those affected, along with several attending social functions, were victims of phone hacking by the News of the World.
-Notable group meetings included the nearby wedding reception Rebekah and Charlie Brooks, a 2010 Christmas dinner at the Brooks's, and Elisabeth Murdoch and Matthew Freud's 2011 Summer party at Burford Priory.
+Notable group meetings included the nearby wedding reception of Rebekah and Charlie Brooks, a 2010 Christmas dinner at the Brooks's, and Elisabeth Murdoch and Matthew Freud's 2011 Summer party at Burford Priory.

 Twinning

 Chipping Norton is twinned with Magny-en-Vexin in France.